 Dyson Clone: Shark Rocket TruePet

-If you could ever build a clone of the Dyson V6 series with a cord then the Shark Rocket TruePet would be close.
-From the placement of the power switch down to the floor head this vacuum screams Dyson and then some.
+From the placement of the power switch down to the floor cleaning head this vacuum screams Dyson and then some.

 Like the Dyson, you can attach the main floor tool on the vacuum itself to deep clean carpeted stairs.
 It also comes with a mini turbo brush, similar to a Dyson that is smaller and will allow you to clean the vertical areas of your stairs.

-Unlike the Dyson V6 Absolute, the Shark Rocket TruePet has LED headlights which mean better visibility when cleaning areas where visibility is poor, areas like under the mattress or tables.
+Unlike the Dyson V6 Absolute, the Shark Rocket TruePet has LED headlights which mean better visibility when cleaning low light areas like under the mattress or tables.

-But it does give you a wider cleaning path (12” vs 9.8”) and a longer reach thanks to the extra-long crevice tool and here’s a bonus.
-It comes with a hard floor genie tool that looks like the Dyson Hard!
-You don’t have to that overpriced hard floor cleaner because it’s included in the Shark Rocket.
+But it does give you a wider cleaning path (12” vs 9.8”) and a longer reach thanks to the extra-long crevice tool.

 Corded Handheld: Eureka EasyClean 71B